nicofirst1/rl_werewolf/MarkDowns/Journal.md

 In [this Rllib question](https://github.com/ray-project/ray/issues/3547) the guy suggest to group the agents in different groups which will be treated differently.
 If this ends up being the solution then it has to be solved during training time rather than in the env itself.

-The previous link refers to the grouping of agetns which will then behave as a single one, this is not what we need right now so next step would be trying to implment a [custom training step](https://ray.readthedocs.io/en/latest/rllib-training.html#custom-training-workflows).
+The previous link refers to the grouping of agents which will then behave as a single one, this is not what we need right now so next step would be trying to implment a [custom training step](https://ray.readthedocs.io/en/latest/rllib-training.html#custom-training-workflows).
 Maybe subclassing the [trainable](https://ray.readthedocs.io/en/latest/tune-usage.html#trainable-api) class can be an idea.

 ## Observations